napari/napari/docs/explanations/rendering.md

 # Array-like Interface

-Napari renders data out of an "array like" interface, which is any object that presents an interface compatible with `numpy`'s slicing syntax.

-This is a powerful abstraction because almost anything could present an interface like that.
+Napari renders data out of an "array-like" interface, which is any object that presents an interface compatible with `numpy`'s slicing syntax.
+This is a powerful abstraction because almost anything could present an array-like interface.
 However this flexibility is a huge challenge for napari.
 Many "large image viewers" are tightly integrated with a specific file format.
 In contrast we'd like napari to work with basically any source of data.

 With **Dask** or custom code it's possible an array access results in IO from disk or the network.
 It's even possible the data does not exist at all and it